nanxiaobei/hugo-paper/README.md

 ## Dark Mode

-It's automatic, according to the natural time of day and night.
+It's automatic, according to your system settings, or the natural time of day and night.